 Both reels are excellent, they cast well and feel very smooth.

 The Vanford, thanks to its featherlight weight feels more instantaneous.
 There is less inertia to overcome allowing for a more refined feeling reel.
 Any movement is almost instantly transferred to the gearing and towards the line.
+The feeling is hard to put into words, but it is certainly a joy to fish with.

 For the ultimate contact and control in finesse applications, the Vanford has a slight edge.